What is WHOOP Recovery?

 - Maximize Hydration, which is one of the top ways that WHOOP users increase their recovery scores.

 - Dial into your nutrition and monitor how different foods affect your physiology.

 - Monitor and Limit Alcohol Consumption

-- Use Light Exposure and Circadian Rhythm.
+- Use Light Exposure to Reinforce Circadian Rhythm.
 Exposing yourself to natural light in the morning and limiting bright lights before bed can have serious impacts on your Recovery.